Tauvic/DriverAwareness/README.md

 | * Make Driver Monitoring systems available for low cost|
 | * Lower costs for society|

+## How the system works

 <img align="right" width="300" src="https://github.com/Tauvic/DriverAwareness/blob/master/doc/driver-monitoring.jpg">
 When a driver enters the car he/she is automatically recognized.
 During the trip the system continuously determines the actual driving situation (parked, cruising, braking, turning) and evaluates the drivers activity and behaviour.
 It provides an audible warning when the driver gets tired and requires a break.
 It immediately alerts the driver when a dangerous situation occurs, such as texting while driving.

 After each trip the system sends a summary to the driver's smartphone for quick review.
 When at home specific situations can be reviewed in depth with the Driving Coach App.
 The App will show snapshots or short video with detailed data and advise for improvement.

 The collected data is kept on the device under full control of the driver and can be deleted when required.
 Data can be shared anonymously for specific applications such as a safe driver leader board  where drivers can compare themselves with other drivers.

 <a href="https://www.youtube.com/watch?v=lIt8yz-bxBI"/>

-## Monitor driver behavior
+## Monitoring driver behavior

   * Good driving habits
     * Wearing seat belt